 History of the Karelian Bear Dog

 The Karelian Bear dog is an ancient dog breed that shares its ancestry with the now-extinct Komi dog.
 Being an ancient dog breed, it has been difficult for experts to determine the specifics of the breed's origin.
-However, evidence suggests that the Karelian Bear dog may have originated in Northwestern Europe and used by Finnish and Russian farmers and hunters because of their hunting and watchdog skills.
+However, evidence suggests that the Karelian Bear dog may have originated in Northwestern Europe and was used by Finnish and Russian farmers and hunters because of their hunting and watchdog skills.
 They continued to be bred to help hunt and bring down all sizes of animals including large species like bears, boars, elk, and moose.

 The Karelian Bear dog is rare enough that it was placed into the American Kennel Club's Foundation Stock Service, which is a breed registry specifically for the documentation of rare breeds within the United States.
 Owners of rare breeds work to get the dogs recognized in the U.S. by logging the birth and parentage of each dog.
+The breed was allowed to start competing in AKC companion events in 2008.

 Karelian Bear Dog Care